sy231/hello-world/README.md

 # hello-world
-I'm totally new to codind :D
+I'm totally new to coding :D